Jon Stewart took his class.

-Scott coaches students of all ages, and for the past three years, has privately coached Simon Cadel, who is now a headlining comedian and the star of the new sitcom, Raising Expectations.
+Scott coaches students of all ages, and for the past four years, has privately coached Simon Cadel, who is now a headlining comedian and the star of the new sitcom, Raising Expectations.

-The next Manhattan workshop starts January 30 for six Mondays from 7 to 9 pm.
+The next Manhattan workshop will focus on political comedy, and starts June 19 for five Mondays from 7 pm to 9 pm.
+No class July 3.

 There will be a class show at Comic Strip Live in Manhattan at the end of each workshop.